Metastatic prostate cancer

 How often will I have chemotherapy?

-The chemotherapy drugs are often given in cycles, such as once every 2 or 3 weeks, with a rest period between treatments.
+The chemotherapy drugs are often given in cycles, such as once a week or once every 2 or 3 weeks, usually with a rest period between treatments.
 The rest period allows your body to recover from the effects of the drugs.
 The number of cycles you receive will depend on how well the cancer is responding to treatment.

 Read more about chemotherapy.